 A critical component of the program is providing students with clinical experience.
 Offered through our Center for Communication Disorders and more than 90 off-campus affiliated sites, this opportunity allows you to work with real clients ranging in age and type of communication disorder.

 Our renowned graduate program offers two options and is designed to work with you no matter where you are in your journey.
 The on-campus residency program holds classes at UWEC, providing face-to-face instruction, and can be completed in two years.
 Or, if you’re looking to take courses part time, our online program is set up so you can graduate in three years.
+Our online graduate program requires a short residency each summer while the rest of your clinic work can be done in your home community.
 If you have decided to pursue a career as a speech-language pathologist and have previously completed your bachelor's degree in another area, we also offer post-baccalaureate courses.

 No matter your path, you'll feel motivated and supported on your journey to completing your degree and becoming a speech-language pathologist.